 Power Automate for Salesforce and Microsoft Teams – Basic Flows

 Now, let’s discuss some basic sales scenarios you may experience.
 And then, we will build an automated flow in Power Automate to optimize the sales process and simplify your work routine.

 Suppose your sales managers work on key prospects in Salesforce.
 There, they add a new Account or Opportunity record with all essential information, such as name, location, revenue, and contact information.
 At the same time, your sales reps should collaborate with colleagues from marketing, product development, customer support, financial, and other departments to close a deal.
 And these colleagues even don’t have a Salesforce license, and they share all content via a dedicated team in Microsoft Teams.
-So how to align your team and run sales deals successfully?
+So how to align your team and successfully close sales deals?

 First, you can set up a simple Teams notification when something happens in Salesforce.
 To do this, find a Salesforce trigger in Power Automate “when a new record is created.”

 Then, find Microsoft Teams connector and choose an action “post a message”.
 Here, you can choose the required team and channel.
 Moreover, you can customize a message using dynamic content from Salesforce, such as record name, contact information, amount, close date, stage, and other details.

 It’s done!
 With this easy-built flow, your team members will be notified when a new record is created in Salesforce.
 And they can quickly start working on closing a deal without wasting time and losing information.

 2. Set up weekly and daily sum-ups to stay up to date on sales updates